Ryu Tongnyŏl: Controversy

-Opposition to the appointment of a high-ranking officer from a non-bossy
+Opposition to the appointment of a high-ranking officer from a non-Yangban family

-Yoo Dong-yeol embarrassed the U.S. military government by opposing the appointment of a high-ranking officer of a private soldier who was not from the Yangban family.
+Ryu Tongnyŏl embarrassed the U.S. military government by opposing the appointment of a high-ranking officer who was not from a Yangban family.

-A U.S. Army captain who was dispatched to the military government at the time James Harry Hausman keeps records of his opposition to the appointment of one of them, Kim Jong-gap.
+A U.S. Army captain who was seconded to the military government at the time James Harry Hausman kept records of Ryu's opposition to the appointment of one of them, Kim Jong-gap.
 It was when Lieutenant Kim Jong-gap, a senior officer in the 8th Regiment of Chuncheon, was promoted to the rank of captain.
-He served as a division commander during the Korean War and was later suspended as a lieutenant general in the Army, until his rank of deputy defense minister.
+He served as a division commander during the Korean War and later retired as a lieutenant general in the Army, until his rank of deputy defense minister.
 Hausmann saw Kim Jong-gap as the right person, but his promotion order was not issued.
-General Yoo Dong-yeol, the vice-president of the National Assembly, was putting on the brakes.
+General Ryu Tongnyŏl, the vice-president of the National Assembly, was holding up the appointment.

 Regarding the reason for opposing Kim Jong-gap's promotion, he said that the officers of the Joseon Guard must be from Yangban.
 The U.S. military government was embarrassed.
-Hausmann said, 'I don't know the family of Kim Jong-gap well, but General Yoo Dong-yeol didn't think he was the right man to be a high-ranking officer in Joseon anyway.
-Many people had their promotion scheduled for this case.
+Hausmann said, "I don't know the family of Kim Jong-gap well, but Ryu Tongnyŏl didn't think he was the right man to be a high-ranking officer in Joseon."

-James Harry Hausman said, "It was a ridiculous position to have a problem with personnel management due to the Yangban controversy, which had nothing to do with ability, even though it was regrettable for a single officer."
+Hausman said, "It was a ridiculous position to have a problem with personnel management due to the Yangban controversy, which had nothing to do with ability, even though it was regrettable for a single officer."
 I was helping to open a Korea Military Academy while increasing the number of officers through local commissioned officers to cultivate scarce officers.
 The Yuzhang army continued to bring "Yangban" as a condition of being an officer.
 However, such words could not have worked in the context of organizing a new guard.
 There was no basis for any United States Armed Forces organization law that only the yangban should become officers.

-Yoo Dong-yeol insisted that people who were not from aristocrats should not be senior officers, and the U.S. military persuaded that there was no basis in the U.S. military organization law that only aristocrats should serve as officers.
+Ryu Tongnyŏl insisted that people who were not from aristocrats should not be senior officers, and the U.S. military persuaded that there was no basis in the U.S. military organization law that only aristocrats should serve as officers.

-Etc

-The relationship with Yi Kang, Prince Ui of the Korean Empire.
+Relationship to Yi Kang, Prince Ui of the Korean Empire

-Ryu Jeong-sun, the illegitimate daughter (庶女) of Ryu Dong-yeol, was a concubine of Prince Yi Woo (興永君), an illegitimate son (庶子) of Yi Kang (Prince Ui), a member of the Korean Imperial Family (Joseon Dynasty).
+Ryu Jeong-sun, the illegitimate daughter (庶女) of Ryu Tongnyŏl, was a concubine of Prince Yi Woo (興永君), an illegitimate son (庶子) of Yi Kang, a member of the Korean Imperial Family (Joseon Dynasty).